kokifish/Markdown_Note/[Math]_Math_Artificial_Intelligence/[AI]_Artificial_Intelligence_Basis.md

   - Answers are displayed on a screen.
   - The computer passes the test if the interrogator cannot reliably decide computer / person.
 - 1955: Newell & Simon wrote a reasoning program: Logic Theorist,  proved theorems from Principia Mathematica.
-- 1956: The field of AI research was born at  workshop at Dartmouth College.
+- 1956: The field of AI research was born at  workshop at Dartmouth College. 达特茅斯会议
 - 1965: Robinson's complete algorithm for logical reasoning(逻辑推导).
 - 1970-90s: “Knowledge is power”: knowledge-based:
   - 1974-80: So many difficulties that progress slowed, governments  cut off exploratory research in AI  —— AI “Winter”